The Best of Everything

 Our Reviews:

 If you've seen This Modern Age and would like to share your review here, please e-mail me.
-Include, if you like, a picture of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.
+Include a picture or avatar of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Michael Lia.Michael Lia (January 2011)